nagisa/kazlauskas.me/pages/index.md

 Another thing I adore is a country called Japan, its culture and people.
-Since childhood I was exposed to media about Japan quite often and before I knew, Japan, Japanese language, anime and various other things of Japanese origin became a subset of the things I like a lot.
+Since childhood I was exposed to media about Japan quite often and before I knew Japan, Japanese language, anime and various other things of Japanese origin became a subset of the things I like a lot.

 </section>